2011–12 Toto Cup Leumit

 The 2011–12 Toto Cup Leumit was the thirtieth season of the third most important football tournament in Israel since its introduction and the eighth under the current format.
 It was held in two stages.
 First, sixteen Liga Leumit teams were divided into four groups.
 The winners and runners-up were advanced to the Quarterfinals.
 Quarterfinals, Semifinals and Finals were held as one-legged matches, with the Final played at the Haberfeld Stadium in Rishon LeZion.

-It began on the 6th of August, 2011 and ended on the 13th of December, 2011.
+It began on 6 August 2011 and ended on 13 December 2011.
 Ironi Ramat HaSharon, making it their first Toto Cup title overall, due to the promotion in the previous season the club could not defend their title.

-It won on the 13th of December, 2011 by Hapoel Ramat Gan.
+It was won on 13 December 2011 by Hapoel Ramat Gan.

 Group stage

 The draw took place on June 6, 2011.

 The matches were played from 6 August to 25 October 2011.